dev-ritik/EmojiReactionView/README.md

     </array>
 ```

-and for the cover emoji, rename that to **cover**, so that its resource id becomes `R.drawable.cover`
+and for the home emoji, rename that to **home**, so that its resource id becomes `R.drawable.home`
-to override default cover emoji originally set.
+to override default home emoji originally set.

 To get notified of when the emojis are clicked, you can use:
 ```java